Arithmetic D-modules on locally noetherian formal schemes: Differentials and Smoothness

 \subsection{Ordinary Differential Operators.}

-Although we are mainly concerned in this article with arithmetic differential operators, we will take a moment to observe that the construction of the usual (Grothendieck) ring of differential operators extends to the case of a quasi-smooth morphism.
+In this article we are mainly concerned with arithmetic differential operators, but for the sake of completeness we show that the construction of the usual (Grothendieck) ring of differential operators extends to the case of a quasi-smooth morphism.

 When $\cX/\cS$ is quasi-smooth, the rings $\cP^n_{\cX/\cS}$ are coherent, locally free $\O_\cX$-modules, as are the $\O_\cX$-modules

 of differential operators of order $n$.
 The projection maps for the $\cP^n_{\cX/\cS}$ induce injective maps $\Diff^{n'}_{\cX/\cS}\to\Diff^n_{\cX/\cS}$ for $n'\ge0$ and the $\O_\cX$-module of differential operators